 The information below describes traditional or standard chemotherapy that might be given by mouth or applied to the skin.
 There are also other drugs that are used to treat cancer in different ways, including targeted therapy, hormone therapy, and immunotherapy.

 If chemo is taken by mouth, you swallow the pill, capsule, or liquid just like other medicines.
 Like other types of chemo, sometimes chemo is given in rounds or cycles.
 This cuts down on the harm to healthy cells and allows the chemo to kill more cancer cells.

 Oral chemo is usually taken at home.
 Because of this, it’s very important to make sure you know exactly how it should be taken.
 If you and your doctor have decided oral chemo is the best treatment option for you, be sure to ask about and have instructions about:

 Be sure to tell your doctor or nurse about any problems you have taking your chemo.
 For instance, if you’re throwing up or feel sick to your stomach, you may feel too sick to take your chemo.
 Or, you may not be able to keep your chemo down and may throw it up.
 Your doctor needs to know about any problems so they can change your treatment plan, if needed.

-Even though you take oral chemo at home, you will still need to see your cancer care team.
+Even though you take oral and topical chemo at home, you will still need to see your cancer care team.
 They will watch for changes in the cancer and see how you are doing with your chemo plan.
 Blood tests and scans will be done to see how your body and the cancer are doing with the chemo.